 The Bachelor of Arts is UQ’s largest program with over 40 study areas on offer, giving you the opportunity to explore the subjects you love.
 As a Bachelor of Arts student, you’ll develop skills in written communication, problem-solving, critical thinking and interpersonal understanding, allowing you to think creatively, communicate effectively and examine the world around you.
-You can choose to undertake two majors, a major and two minors, or a more concentrated extended major and a minor, plus a range of electives, tailoring the degree to suit your goals.
-Minors are available in each of the majors, and in the disciplines of gender studies, Latin American studies, music psychology, professional pathways: humanity and society and studies in Australian culture.
+You can choose to undertake two majors, or a more concentrated extended major and a minor, plus a range of electives, tailoring the degree to suit your goals.
+Minors are available in each of the majors, and in the disciplines of gender studies, music psychology and studies in Australian culture.
 For more information, visit Bachelor of Arts at UQ.

-Aboriginal and Torres Strait Islander studies; ancient history; ancient history/history; anthropology; archaeology; art history; Chinese; Chinese translation and interpreting; classical languages; criminology; drama; economics; English; English literature; English as an international language; film and television studies; French; gender studies (minor only); geography; German; history; Indonesian; international relations; Italian; Japanese; journalism and mass communication; Korean; Latin American studies (minor only); linguistics; mathematics; media and digital cultures; music; music psychology (minor only); peace and conflict studies; philosophy; political science; popular music and technology; professional pathways: humanity and society (minor only); professional writing and communication; psychology; public policy; Russian; sociology; Spanish; sports studies; studies in Australian culture (minor only); studies in religion; writing.
+Aboriginal and Torres Strait Islander studies; ancient Greek, ancient history; ancient history/history; anthropology; archaeology; art history; Australian studies (minor only); Chinese; Chinese translation and interpreting; criminology; drama; economics; English; English literature; English as an international language; film and television studies; French; French advanced; gender studies (minor only); geography; German; history; Indonesian; international relations; Italian; Japanese; Japanese advanced; journalism and mass communication; Korean; Latin; legal education studies; linguistics; mathematics; media and digital cultures; music; music psychology (minor only); peace and conflict studies; philosophy; political science; popular music and technology; professional writing and communication; psychology; Russian (minor only); sociology; Spanish; sports studies; studies in religion; writing.

 English, Literature, English and Literature Extension or English as an Additional Language (Units 3 and 4, C)